coder/coder/docs/admin/scale.md

 - Resource consumption within Coder workspaces (CPU, memory, network usage)
 - Internal metrics related to provisioner jobs

+Note: Database metrics are disabled by default and can be enabled by setting the environment variable `CODER_PROMETHEUS_COLLECT_DB_METRICS` to `true`.

 It is highly recommended to deploy a solution for centralized log collection and aggregation.
 The presence of error logs may indicate an underscaled deployment of Coder, necessitating action from operators.